Buying Property in Portugal: An Expert Guide

 Is property cheap in Portugal?

-Portugal’s real estate prices are reasonable compared to other countries.
-In 2023, property in the Lisbon city center cost €6,009 per square meter, property in the Porto city center cost €4,296 per square meter, while properties in the Algarve region were prices at €3,897 per square meter.
+Portugal’s real estate prices are reasonable compared to other countries in Europe.
+Property in the Lisbon city center costs €6,934 per square meter, and property in the Porto city center costs €4,883 per square meter.
+Property in the interior areas of the country, such as the North, Center, and Alentejo regions is more affordable.

 Can the British buy property in Portugal?